SAP-samples/teched2021-DEV160/README.md

 ## Overview

 In this session, you will learn about developing web applications with SAPUI5.
 You will use the SAP Business Application Studio as development environment and build a small application to get familiar with our latest developer tools and recommendations.
+The recording of the workshop can be found [here](https://reg.sapevents.sap.com/flow/sap/sapteched2021/portal/page/sessions/session/1630367368989001368Q).

 ## Requirements